joscanper/unity_facesync/README.md

 Detection rules are used as a substitute to speech recognition (it might be added in a future) and will speed up your workflow since you won't need to assign all BlendSets manually for a dialog line.
 For example you can write "Hello, how are you?" and autodetection will search for suitable BlendSets to use for that line.

-To create a new AutodetectRules asset right click on your Project view : Create/FaceSync/Autodetect Rules
+To create a new FaceSyncDetectionRules asset right click on your Project view : Create/FaceSync/Detection Rules

 Now you can add multiple rules to it like : "a" for your blendset that plays that vowel or "th" for the corresponding blendset.